The 2020 Barbados Junior Robotics Camp

-The Level II Camp is open to students who have completed Level I, and are at least 11 years of age on July 1 and less than 15 years of age on July 1.
+The Level II Camp, is open to persons, typically at least 11 years old and less than 15 years old, who have completed the Level I Camp with a favorable review from their former coaches.
 Students who have been unfocused or disruptive in the Level I Camp (based on the recommendation of the Level I Camp coaches) should not apply for admission to the Level II Camp.

 Student application forms for the Level II Camp in .doc and .pdf formats are available at the links below:

-Those students who have already participated in the 2018 Level IIB (now renamed Level III), may apply to the Level IV Camp if they meet the age requirement (15 years old by July 1, 2019 but less than 18 by July 1, 2019).
-Unfortunately, if the age requirement is not met, the CSF at this time has no other summer program to which they can apply.
+Those students who have already participated in the 2018 Level IIB in 2018 may apply to the Level IV Camp if they meet the age requirement (15 years old by July 1, 2020 but less than 18 by July 1, 2020).
+Unfortunately, if the age requirement is not met, the CSF has no other summer program at this time to which they can apply.
 The Level IV age requirement is imposed because Level IV requires the use of power tools, and safety is our major concern.

-The CSF Robotics Planning Committee apologizes for this deficiency.
-Such younger students may want to consider applying to Level I of the CSF Computer Coding Workshop which is expected to run every Saturday morning from September 14 to December 14, 2019 (see http://caribbeanscience.org/coding-camp/).
+Such younger students may want to consider applying to Level I of the CSF Computer Coding Workshop which is expected to run every Saturday morning from September 12 to December 12, 2020 (see http://caribbeanscience.org/coding-camp/).
 However, please note that the CSF Computer Coding Workshops are quite challenging, and have weekly homework assignments that must be done to stay in the Workshop.
 They are intended for students who are seriously interested in science and engineering, and not just looking for fun.